sergey12malyshev/SnakeGame/README.md

 It is possible to output the analysis result to a file

+### Unit tests
+Simple unit tests are implemented in the file "unit_test.с".
+Unit tests are launched if the *RUN_UNIT_TEST* key is set or when building Debug

 ## Peripheral setup
 STM32 CubeMX
 (Checkboxes checked: *Enable Full Assert* и *Set All Free Pins as Analog*)